Council

 Northern Ireland Representative

-David Warnock is a Consultant Orthopaedic Surgeon based at Musgrave Park Hospital in Belfast and currently the NI Vice-Chair.
+David Warnock is a Consultant Orthopaedic Surgeon based at Musgrave Park Hospital, Belfast specialising in Orthopaedic Oncology, Hip & Knee arthroplasty.
+He is currently Chair of the NI Regional T&O Committee.

 Paul Jenkins image